-Fig. 15.
-Temporal Patterns of Reviews for Individual Products window of time.
-We simply assume that any measurable, sudden increase in the number of daily EIRs for a product is triggered, by a promotional campaign that is initiated by its seller.
+We consider four different products to examine the temporal correlations between the daily number of EIRs and the level of interest among other users, namely the number of non-EIRs and their ratings, for each product.
+Note that a product seller can (loosely) control the arrival rate of EIRs by offering incentives (or promotions) with a particular deadline to a specific set of reviewers.
+We refer to such an event as a promotional campaign.
 The goal of our analysis is to investigate whether and to what extent such a campaign affects the number of non-EIRs and their rating for individual products.
-Each plot in Figure 15 presents the daily number of EIRs (with a red X), the daily number of non-EIRs (with a green diamond), the cumulative average rating for all non-EIR (with dotted green) and EIR (with dotted red lines) for a single product.
+Each plot in Fig. 9 presents the daily number of EIRs (with a red X), the daily number of non-EIRs (with a green diamond), the cumulative average rating for all non-EIR (with a dotted green line) and EIR (with a dotted red line) for a single product.
 Each plot also shows the cumulative rating of all reviews with a solid blue line.
 Three rating lines on each plot are based on the right Y-axis showing the star rating (1 to 5 scale).

-Short & Moderately Effective Campaigns: Figure 15-a shows a product that has been consistently receiving a few daily non-EIR (and not a single EIR) reviews over a roughly two year period.
-Its average product rating rather consistently drops during 2015.
+Short & Moderately Effective Campaigns: Fig. 9-a shows a product that has been consistently receiving a few daily non-EIR (and not a single EIR) reviews over a roughly two year period.
+Its average product rating slightly consistently drops during 2015.
 A persistent daily rate of EIR suddenly starts in early 2016 and continues for a few months indicating a likely promotional campaign.
 The campaign triggers a significant increase in the number of non-EIRs.
-Interestingly, the average rating of EIR rapidly converges to the average rating of non-EIR (and the overall rating) and not only prevents further dropping but also rather improves the overall rating of this product.
+Interestingly, the average rating of EIRs rapidly converges to the average rating of non-EIRs (and the overall rating) and not only prevents further dropping but also slightly improves the overall rating of this product.
 This appears to be a short-term (over a few months) and moderately effective promotional campaign by the seller.

-Multiple Mild but Ineffective Campaigns: Figure 15-b presents another product that consistently receives non-EIRs over a one year period.
+Multiple Mild but Ineffective Campaigns: Fig. 9-b presents another product that consistently receives non-EIRs over a one year period.
 We can also observe ON and OFF periods of EIRs that did not seem to seriously engage other users with this product (i.e., no major increase in the daily rate of non-EIRs).
 The assigned rating by EIRs is relatively constant, and their gap with the rating of non-EIRs (and overall rating) rapidly grows.
-Clearly, these multiple mild campaigns are not effective in raising the ratings of the product.
+Clearly, these multiple mild campaigns are not effective in raising the rating of the product.

-Multiple Intense but Ineffective Campaigns: Figure 15-c shows a product that has been consistently receiving both EIR and non-EIRs over a year-long period.
-However, there are two (and possibly three) distinct windows of time (each one is a few weeks long) with pronounced peaks in the number of daily

-EIRs which suggests two intense campaigns.
-Interestingly, the first campaign only generates short-term interest among ordinary users (shown as a short-term increase in the daily number of non-EIRs) while the second campaign triggers more non-EIRs.
+Multiple Intense but Ineffective Campaigns: Fig. 9-c shows a product that has been consistently receiving both EIR and non-EIRs over a year-long period.
+However, there are two distinct windows of time (each one is a few weeks long) with pronounced peaks in the number of daily EIRs which suggests two intense campaigns.
+Interestingly, the first campaign only generates short-term interest among ordinary users (shown as a short-term increase in the daily number of non-EIRs) while the second campaign triggers a longer term increase in non-EIRs.
 The average rating of EIR is clearly above non-EIRs.
-However, the average rating of non-EIRs (and even EIRs) continues to drop over time despite the increased level of attention by other users after the second campaign.
+However, the average rating of non-EIRs (and even EIRs) continues to drop over time despite the increased level of engagement by regular users after the second campaign.
 Therefore, these multiple intense campaigns were not able to improve the overall rating of this product.